awsdocs/iam-user-guide/doc_source/id_roles_manage_modify.md

 **Note**
 If the role is a *[service\-linked role](id_roles_terms-and-concepts.md#iam-term-service-linked-role)*, the role's permissions can be modified only from the service that depends on the role\.
 Service\-linked roles appear with **\(Service\-linked role\)** in the **Trusted entities** column of the table\.
 See the [AWS documentation](http://docs.aws.amazon.com/) for your service to see whether it supports this feature\.
 + To change the description of the role, modify the description text\.
++ To specify the maximum session duration setting for roles that are assumed using the AWS CLI or API, modify the maximum session duration setting's value\.
+This setting can have a value from 1 hour to 12 hours\.
+If you do not specify a value, the default maximum of 1 hour is applied\.
+**Note**
+Anyone who assumes the role from the AWS CLI or API can use the `duration-seconds` CLI parameter or the `DurationSeconds` API parameter to request a longer session\.
+The `MaxSessionDuration` setting determines the maximum duration of the role session that can be requested using the `DurationSeconds` parameter\.
+If users don't specify a value for the `DurationSeconds` parameter, their security credentials are valid for one hour\.

 You can use the AWS Management Console, the [AWS Command Line Tools](https://aws.amazon.com/tools/#Command_Line_Tools), the Tools for Windows PowerShell, or the IAM API to make these changes\.